 How do I clean my tank/aquarium?

 Do not use any soaps to clean your tank, soap’s contain chemicals that will kill your Water Dragons.
 Just use clean water and a new plastic scouring pad.
 That is all that you need to clean a tank.
-If you are using a tank that had another animal in it, then you need to use regular bleach the tank to remove anything that may be harmful to your Water Dragon.
-Next give it a good rinse to get all the bleach out of the tank and your tank it is ready to use.
+If you are using a tank that had another animal in it then; fill your aquarium almost to the top.
+Then add 2 cups of liquid Pool Shock for a 10 gallon aquarium and stir the Pool Sock in the aquarium.
+After 24 hours drain your aquarium and rinse it a few times with tap water before setting it up.
+The chlorine will turn into a gas in 24 hours and will be out of your aquarium.
+This an easy and safe way to kill any Fungus or Bacteria that is in your aquarium.
+Also clean any outside filters with Pool Shock.
 Also do not use a or use a dirty towel to clean inside of your tank, use clean paper towels.

 The next day after I do a 90% water change the water gets cloudy water.
 Can you tell me why?